 Sander’s been and gone

 2001 - Sander Westerveld left for Real Sociedad in a £3.49m deal.
 He had kept goal for us 103 times, helping the reds to five trophies in that year.
-He is currently turning out for Ajax Cape Town 1912 in South Africa.
+He is currently goalkeeping coach for Ajax Cape Town in South Africa.

 Ged the centurion